 Clearly, the GDP deflator is not quite the same as the core price index, but qualitatively, the point remains valid, that a declining equilibrium share of labour will be offset, in the price inflation process, by a rising equilibrium mark-up on unit labour cost and that this can distort the interpretation of simple correlations between inflation expectations and earnings growth.

-III.2 Financial stability: LLR, MMLR and Quasi-fiscal actions
+III.2 Financial stability: LLR, MMLR and Quasi-fiscal actions were somewhere between those of the BoE (allowing for differences in the size of the US and UK economies) and those of the ECB.

 III.2a The Fed